Faruq-Feroz/Elimu-Tuts/frontend/README.md

 - Mentored us throughout the journey
 - Connected us with industry experts

-### Safaricom
+### Safaricom hook
-- Technical support and resources
+- For support and resources
-- Industry insights and guidance
+- Industry mentorship, insights and guidance
-- Network infrastructure support

 ## 💪 Challenges We Faced